edumserrano/angular-mock-http-responses/code-demos/angular-proxy-bypass/README.md

 > **Warning**
 >
 > This solution is dependent on using Webpack as your bundler.
-See angular/angular-cli#25337 [proxyConfig option is not working with esbuild dev server](https://github.com/angular/angular-cli/issues/25337)
+See angular/angular-cli#25337.
 >

 > **Note**